AndyCao1125/EOLO/README.md

 pip install -r requirements.txt
 ```

-## Training & Testing
+## Training
-[Update August.5th] The checkpoint of EOLO in under-exposure scene in VOC is now released.
+**[Update 24.08.05]** The checkpoint of EOLO in under-exposure scene in VOC is now released.
 You can download the checkpoint through [this link](https://drive.google.com/drive/folders/1Q9L7dzf82zRGWOyka3hnJqhTjKFn0Vog?usp=drive_link)

 Codes for training EOLO: